prerna1308/Retailer-Store/README.md

 GET Request : http://localhost:8080/calculateReward
 /calculateReward - It accepts the list of transaction and returns the list of Customer along with the credit points earned in the last three months based on the amount spent, mentioned beside their corresponding month.

-Steps to run application:
-	Pre requisite:
-			1)Any Java supported IDE.
-			2)Lombok installed for that IDE.
-Steps:
-1. Import the project to your IDE as a maven project.
-2. Perform maven clean/update.
-3. Start the application by running java class "RewardsApplication.java" as a java application.

 Request/Response: